Skip to content

-Once you have all the leave types on the system that you need (such as annual leave, study leave, sick leave etc.), you will need to create entitlement policies that set the number of days of that leave type employees are entitled to.
+Once you have all the leave types on the system that you need (such as annual leave, study leave, and sick leave), you will need to create entitlement policies that set the number of days of that leave type employees are entitled to.
 You can then assign these entitlement policies to the company as a whole or to individuals.
 This means that if you have some individuals on 16 days annual leave and others on 20 days annual leave, you will need to create 2 entitlement policies.

 This can be done by going to Settings > Leave > View (next to the leave type) > Create Entitlement Policy.
 The following information can be entered: